 Triumph installation instructions:

 1. Triumph twins take oil pressure from a plug at the front of the timing cover.
 Care must be taken here as the thread profile on these covers changed from a British pipe thread (3/8″ x 26 tpi BSC ) to a tapered pipe thread in mid 1968 (1/8″ NPT x 27 tpi ) and then to a straight thread (1/8″ NPS thread ,27 tpi and parallel) in 1969 to 1983.
 Fitting the tapered thread adaptor to a later cover will break the casting.
 Also the earlier British tread looks similar to the later thread but is not interchangeable.
-Do not force the adaptor!
-If it doesn’t thread in easily try the other adaptors that come with the kit.

 2. The Triumph kit consists of the gauge, handlebar mount, high pressure hose and adaptor fittings.
 Mount the gauge to your handlebars in a place that doesn’t interfere with the control cables or fuel tank.
 See photo.

 3. Set a catch basin under the timing cover and remove the plug or old oil pressure switch from the timing cover.
 A small volume of oil may leak out during this procedure.
-Match the thread on the plug/switch with the correct adaptor from your oil pressure kit.
+Match the thread on the plug/switch with the correct fitting from your oil pressure kit.
 Unit Triumph 650/750 covers will interchange and it is not unheard of to have a different year cover than the year of the bike and so a different threaded plug.
-Do not force the adaptor during installation, the cover is very fragile and easily broken.
-Use a bit of Teflon tape on the threaded adaptor and gently thread into the timing cover.
-The adaptor should thread smoothly and all the way into the cover.
+Do not force the fitting during installation, the cover is very fragile and easily broken.
+Use a bit of Teflon tape on the threaded and gently thread into the timing cover.
+The fitting should thread smoothly and all the way into the cover.

 5. Route the hose well away from the hot exhaust pipe and zip tie to the frame.
 Be sure to route so that the steering is not impaired and the hose can not be chaffed or pinched.